 Maximum number of team members is three.
 All team members 18 years of age and older enjoy the same rights and can take part in the competition in accordance with the competition rules without any restrictions.
 Team members between the ages 14-18 are not allowed to use boats at any time during the competition.
 Each team must have at least one member over the age of 18.
 Team members over the age of 18 are responsible for any/all respective team members under the age of 18 during the whole duration of the competition.

-Upon submitting their properly completed email registration form, each team will be send the organizer’s bank account number and a respective variable payment symbol.
-The starting fee is CZK 36, 000 (€ 1, 500) both for two-member and three-member teams The starting fee must be paid within two weeks after the registration submission.
-Registration of a team failing to pay the starting fee (or its half) within two weeks after the registration submission will be cancelled and the place will be offered to another team.
+Upon submitting their properly completed email registration form, each team will be sent the organizer’s bank account number and a respective variable payment symbol.
+The starting fee is CZK 36, 000 (€ 1, 500) both for two-member and three-member teams One third of the starting fee must be paid within two weeks after the registration submission.
+Registration of a team failing to pay the starting fee (or its part) within two weeks after the registration submission will be cancelled and the place will be offered to another team.
 The maximum number of teams in the competition is 96.

 A team that after the payment of a part or the whole of the registration fee shall cancel its participation shall pay an administrative fee of CZK 2,000, or it shall find a replacement team onto which it shall transfer its registration.
 There shall be no refunds for the registration fee after 1st March.

 All team members must be present at the team’s on-site registration in the competition headquarters.
 A team failing to meet this requirement will not be allowed to register and will be banned from taking part in the competition.
 Should competitors have a valid reason for being absent from the registration, they must inform the organizers in advance by an email at email@example.com.
 Teams failing to properly register will be banned from the competition and their starting fee will be forfeited.